-However, there are also a number of walking trails around the falls that will suit those who are looking for a more active time on their Loch Ness day trip.
+However, there are also several walking trails around the falls that will suit those who are looking for a more active time.

-Running from Inverness to the town of Fort William, the Caledonian Canal is actually partly made up of Loch Ness, however, you can visit other parts of this beautiful waterway while on your day trip here.
+Running from Inverness to the town of Fort William, the Caledonian Canal is actually partly made up of Loch Ness, however, you can visit other parts of this beautiful waterway.

 You can visit some of the man-made parts of the canal in the town of Fort Augustus, just at the southern end of Loch Ness.